project-old/Tetris/README.md

 ## Authors

-Dont follow your dreams, follow me on instagram https://www.instagram.com/sebo_the_tramp/?hl=en and not Leo
+Don't follow your dreams, follow me on instagram https://www.instagram.com/sebo_the_tramp/?hl=en and not Leo